Hi, I'm Remsey. In this module you'll see how Generics make your code safer, cleaner, and easier to reuse.

 }

-Task: Create a generic Cache<K, V>
+Task: Build a generic Cache<K, V>

 HashMap<K, V> internallyput(K key, V value), get(K key),